-One of the most common pieces of real estate investment advice given to new investors is to pick a niche, or a real estate specialty.
+One of the most common pieces of real estate investment advice given to new investors is to pick a niche, or real estate specialty.
 You may be wondering what exactly a real estate niche is.
-We've created a guide to real estate niches.
+Well, we've created a guide to teach you just that.
 You'll learn what a niche is and why it matters, the different types of niches available to investors, and how to pick a niche of your own.

 What's a real estate niche?

 A "niche" is another word for an area of specialization.
 Often, real estate investors will choose an area of specialization on which to focus their investing efforts.
 This is particularly true for new investors who haven't had the chance to diversify their portfolios yet.
 However, even the most experienced investors will generally have one segment of the real estate industry they favor.

 A real estate investing niche is different from a real estate investment strategy.
 While a real estate investment strategy is the method you use to make money in real estate, a niche is the particular investment vehicle where you apply that method.

 For example, someone who wants to rent out residential real estate properties to long-term tenants would choose a buy-and-hold real estate strategy and might focus on renting out single-family homes as their niche.
 Meanwhile, someone who follows a fix-and-flip strategy might focus on distressed properties in up-and-coming neighborhoods.

 There are plenty of real estate niches to choose from.
 We've listed many of them for you below.
 While this is by no means an exhaustive list, it should be enough to get you started on thinking about what niches might appeal to you.

 As a real estate investor, one subtype of niche you can look into is specializing in a particular property type.
 Here are the most popular types of investment properties: